 In addition to assisting Kiribati in its own struggle against climate change, our interdisciplinary work aims to learn lessons from the experience of its people and its environment that can be applied in other developing nations.
 Due to Kiribati’s unique climate and history, the country is an ideal natural laboratory both for evaluating how coral reefs will respond to rising ocean temperatures and how developing nations will manage the difficult process of adapting to climate change.

-This page provides access to all of our reports and publications about Kiribati.
+This page provides access to our reports, publications, and presentations about Kiribati.

 - Slideshow from 2016 Field Trip – An informal slideshow describing our recent coral reef monitoring campaign in Kiribati and the neighbouring Marshall Islands.